qc-lab/QHyper/docs/source/index.rst

   that facilitates the implementation of quantum-based solvers.

-- **Classical Solver Support:** While the focus is on quantum algorithms, qhyper acknowledges the significance of classical methods.
+- **Classical Solver Support:** While the focus is on quantum algorithms, QHyper acknowledges the significance of classical methods.
 It enables the seamless integration of classical solvers, ensuring a unified platform for comparative experiments.